jxmot/weather-api-reviews/log-template.md

 ## Notes

 * Endpoints are accessed using Postman and a Node application.
 * Access frequency of the Node application is > 1 hour between requests for forecasts and observations.
-And forecasts occur approximately 5 to 20 minutes after the observations request.
+And forecast requests occur approximately 5 to 20 minutes after the observations request.
 * Application results verified with Postman.